MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

        The background color behind the **Home** and **Contact** links is now blue
     :::image-end:::

-## Re-use styles on a single page with internal stylesheets
+## Reuse styles on a single page with internal stylesheets

 In a previous code snippet, an inline style applied a style to a single `<p>` tag.